Dice · Threshold Audit

 Roobet1 percentNo token overlayEstablished brand

-The Winna Dice build is expected to sit in the 1 percent cluster based on the industry standard, the brand's positioning as a Tobique-licensed crypto-native operator with originals catalogue, and our cycle observations on payout averages within the statistical noise consistent with 1 percent.
+The Winna Dice build is expected to sit in the 1 percent cluster based on the industry standard, Winna's positioning as a Tobique-licensed crypto-native operator with originals catalogue, and our cycle observations on payout averages within the statistical noise consistent with 1 percent.
 We caveat: this is "consistent with" not "verified at".

 How Winna Dice compares to other Winna originals